How to obtain a work permit in Belgium?

 Yes, we can!
 As previously stated, this is a short overview of what you should be aware of when requesting Parakar to employ employees in Belgium who require work permits.
 When it comes to any unique or challenging cases, we are more than happy to assist or advise you.

-We’ve been specializing in providing international employment services for over 20 years.
+We’ve been specializing in providing international employment services and payroll for over 20 years.
 We are therefore the ideal match for you to manage difficult and complicated processes.
 We can help you obtain a work permit or visa in Ireland, The Netherlands, Germany, France Spain, the UK, Portugal, Italy, and Poland in addition to Belgium.
 Through a broad network of partners, we offer our service in numerous other countries.
 This generally includes all other European countries.